Refunds & Title IV

 If you will be withdrawing completely from a term, then you must do so according to Normandale's withdraw policies.
 The transaction must be completed in person or via Normandale's online system.

-If done through the online system, you MUST contact the Business Office at 952-358-8227.
+If done through the online system, you MUST contact the Payments and Billing Office at 952-358-8227.
 The withdraw must be completed by the published deadlines and you are responsible for understanding the impact of such action on your account.

 Normandale's Refund Policy exists for calculating the refund of institutional charges.
 The federal "Return of Title IV Funds" formula dictates the amount of federal Title IV aid that must be returned to the federal government by the school and the student.
 Normandale's Refund Policy is as follows: